-Upon completion of a dietetic internship, candidates may take the CDR registration examination and, upon passing, use the professional designation, "Registered Dietitian."
+Upon completion of a dietetic internship, candidates may take the CDR registration examination and, upon passing, use the professional designation, "Registered Dietitian Nutritionist."
 Dietetics students are encouraged to see their academic advisor regularly, for assistance in course selection and to discuss academic progress toward their goals.
 In addition, the dietetics program regularly holds group sessions to inform all dietetics students about changes in ACEND requirements, important dates for submitting applications to internships, computer matching, the Graduate Record Exam (GRE) and any SEBS curriculum changes that may affect the student.
 Students are informed about these sessions via email and announcements posted in Davison Hall.

 The option in Nutrition provides sound training for those intending to go to graduate school in any of the life sciences, conduct biomedical research, or pursue preprofessional (medical, dental) studies.
 The nutrition option also prepares for entry-level jobs in biomedical research fields in industry and academia.